jakykong/vim-zim/README.md

 * Add codeblock support
 * Add [>] "moving" checkbox
 * Now conceal url link (to only see the title)
-* Can fill a note from a web page.
+* Can fill a note with the content of a web page.
 ```